 - Individuals will be permitted to request their PHI be transferred to a personal health application

-- States the circumstances in which individuals should be provided with ePHI at no cost
+- Under certain circumstances, individuals should be provided with ePHI at no cost

 - Covered entities will be required to inform individuals that they have the right to obtain or direct copies of their PHI to a third party when a summary of PHI is offered instead of a copy